norman2005/FP2/README.md

 ###	The Racket Graphical Interface Toolkit

-This library that i worked on can be found hear [**The Racket Graphical Interface Toolkit**][The-Racket-G-I-T] I played around with frames .
-I changed some code given in the library i used to come up with two frames .
-One frame for a Calender with a syncronization Button when clicked.
-It does not actualy do the syncronization just gives a message to show that something happended when the Click to Sync button was pressed.It shows that calender has been synced with the Map frame.
+This library that I worked on can be found hear [**The Racket Graphical Interface Toolkit**][The-Racket-G-I-T] I played around with frames, panels, and buttons.
+I changed some code given in the library I used to come up with two frames.
+One frame for a Calendar with a synchronization Button when clicked.
+It does not actually do the synchronization just gives a message to show that something happened when the Click to Sync button is pressed.
+It shows that calendar has been synched with the Map frame.
-I made changes to another code provided to change to panel view on the canvas makeing the calender canvars ever so slightly different from the map frame.
-The calender frame has two buttons made in the horizontal panel that when clicked will display a massage to either show next moth or the previous month.
-I aslo did play with mouse pointer event on the canvas and keyboard event if any of this two events do take place it will as a massage on the canvas that it happened.
-I took a look at pausing button which when clicked takes over the frame no other event can take place until pause event is over in mine i put 15seconds.
+I made changes to another code provided to change to panel view on the canvas making the calendar canvas ever so slightly different from the map frame.
+The calendar frame has two buttons made in the horizontal panel that when clicked will display a massage to either show next month or the previous month.
+I also did play with mouse pointer event on the canvas and keyboard event if any of these two events do take place they would trigger as a massage on the canvas showing which event happened.
+I took a look at pausing button which when clicked takes over the frame no other event can take place until pause event is over in mine I put 15seconds.

 ### The Code that i played with :
 ```